Dave grew up in Isle of Wight and his late teenage years he spent selling ice cream and sorting

 In 2003 Dave hits us with another Joey Negro album.
 This time released by his own Z Records.
 The CD is called Pleasure

-House, with the under title Joey Negro's Soulful, Funky, Sexy Best VOL 3.
+House, with the sub-title Joey Negro's Soulful, Funky, Sexy Best VOL 3.

 This is a double CD were the first CD is mixed by the man himself, as said on the record, it's For listeners, loungers,